malloryjoy/imagiLabs/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] January: Happy New Year!
+- [x] January: Happy New Year!
 An exploding firework.
-- [ ] February: Love is in the air!
+- [x] February: Love is in the air!
 A blooming heart (like "The Powerpuff Girls!")
-- [ ] March: Feeling lucky?
+- [x] March: Feeling lucky?
 Enjoy a four-leaf clover!
-- [ ] April: Showers to bring the flowers!
+- [x] April: Showers to bring the flowers!
 An umbrella with raindrops
-- [ ] May: Dance around the maypole!
-Streamers that flash with different colors.
+- [x] May: Let's see those flowers!
-- [ ] June: Creator's birthday!
+- [x] June: Creator's birthday!
 A birthday cake with candles.
-- [ ] July: Stars and stripes to celebrate America's birthday.
+- [x] July: Stars and stripes to celebrate America's birthday.
-- [ ] August: A bouncing beach ball!
+- [x] August: Surf's up!
-- [ ] September: A maple leaf, changing colors with the season.
+- [x] September: A maple leaf, changing colors with the season.
-- [ ] October: Feeling spooky?
+- [x] October: Feeling spooky?
 A jack-o-lantern for Halloween!
-- [ ] November: Pass the cranberry sauce, we're having mashed potatoes!
+- [x] November: Pass the cranberry sauce, we're having mashed potatoes!
 An assortment of Thanksgiving dinner items.
-- [ ] December: Happy Festivus!
-A dancing Santa hat.
+- [x] December: Happy Festivus!
+A Santa hat, among others.
-- [ ] Creating a landing page for displaying each icon.
+- [x] Creating a landing page for displaying each icon.